 Neither fraudulent financial reporting nor misappropriation of assets can occur without a perceived opportunity to commit and conceal the act.
-Organizations should be proactive in reducing fraud opportunities by (1) identifying and measuring fraud risks, (2) taking steps to mitigate identified risks and (3) implementing and monitoring appropriate preventive and detective internal controls and other deterrent measures.
+Organizations should be proactive in

 Identifying and Measuring Fraud Risks

 Management has primary responsibility for establishing and monitoring all aspects of the entity's fraud risk-assessment and prevention activities.
 Fraud risks often are considered as part of an agency-wide risk assessment program, though they may be addressed separately.
 The fraud risk-assessment process should consider the vulnerability of the entity to fraudulent activity (fraudulent financial reporting, misappropriation of assets and corruption) and whether any of those exposures could result in a material misstatement of the financial statements or material loss to the organization.